johnbender/bebop/README.markdown

 Bebop
 =====

 Bebop is small Sinatra extension for DRY resource based routing.
-It provides targetted filters, path helpers, nested resources, printable routing information, and familiar helper methods like new, show, destroy, update, and index.
+It provides targetted filters, path helpers, nested resources, printable routing information, and familiar actions methods like new, show, destroy, update, and index.

-requirements
+dependencies
 ------------

 * Sinatra